 At the very least, tackling these smart exterior home remodel ideas should help you down the line when you decide to sell your house.

-To get started, you can find your personal loan rate in just two minutes.
+To get started, you can find your home improvement loan rate in just 1 minute.
 Then, when you’re ready, you can quickly and easily apply.

 SoFi Loan Products

 SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
 For additional product-specific legal and licensing information, see SoFi.com/legal.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.